b-edward/CS_Quiz/README.md

 # Web Development Study Quiz
 This project is a trivia/quiz game to aid students in studying material for web development tests and exams.
+To test the client application, copy the Quiz Game folder, and run the Quiz_Client.exe file.

 ## Features
 * 20 second answer timer